zhangtengshuo/Gronor_OpenMP/README.md

 # GronOR Non-Orthogonal Configuration Interaction

+This is a modified version of [GronOR](https://gitlab.com/gronor/gronor).
+The original version was primarily optimized for supercomputing clusters and did not fully utilize GPU capabilities.
+The current modifications adapt the parallel framework for smaller-scale computations (which might seem somewhat unconventional).

+## Current Modifications and Future Goals

+1. **GPU subroutine optimization**:
+   - Already implemented optimization for `cofac1`.
+Achieved 10x speedup with OpenACC (excluding SVD/EVD operations).
+   - `gntwo` appears to have limited optimization potential under OpenACC - the current batch approach may not be optimal.

+2. **SVD/EVD stays on CPU**:
+   - The computation scale is too small to benefit significantly from GPU acceleration.
+   - All GPU solvers have been removed - these operations will now run on CPU.

+3. **OpenMP integration**:
+   - **Multithreading now handles work rank tasks.**
+   - Yes, OpenMP has been reintroduced (after being removed previously).
+   - Generates sufficient SVD/EVD computation data to keep the GPU busy with `gntwo` calculations.
+   - Addresses CPU/GPU idle time due to mutual waiting.

+4. **Parallel framework**:
+   - I'm being stubborn here - using a hybrid `MPI` + `OpenMP` + `OpenACC` approach (determined to make it work before refactoring).
+   - Future optimization direction: `MPI` + `OpenMP` + `OpenMP` target offload.

 ## Authors
      T. P. Straatsma, Oak Ridge National Laboratory, Oak Ridge, TN
 	 C. de Graaf, University Rovira i Virgili, Tarragona, Spain